Abigail-Woolf/RadAI_Coding_Assignment/README.md

 ### What are the trade-offs you might have made?
+I am not sure if I fully understand this question, but a trade off I can think of is using geopy instead of a more robust locational data API like Google Maps.
+I felt like, for me, it was mmuch sipler to use geopy than go through the steps of retreiving an API key from the Google Maps API.

 ### What are the things you left out?

 I left out some automated tests that I probably should have included.
 I know that at Rad AI, software engineers write automated tests in their code to make sure that errors are caught and corrected early.
 Admittedly, I am not too experienced writing automated tests, and I would have made a greater attempt at this had I been given more time.